 Installing an export meter and feeding the excess power back to your supplier would earn you between 6p–9p per kWh sent back.

-Get solar panels quotes in your area
+Get solar panel quotes in your area

 Discover how much solar panels would cost for your home by answering a few quick questions